jwds1978/jwds1978.github.io/_posts/2017-05-10-the-modern-combat-veteran.md

 </p>
 <p>
   With our modern soldiers averaging 2&#8211;3 tours of combat, we'll begin to see an increasing epidemic of incarcerated veterans.&nbsp; Within the next
-  10&#8211;15 years, the public will see a sharp rise in veterans suffering from PTSD &#8212;to the point of epidemic proportions.&nbsp; You see, never before in war, have our troops been subjected to such prolonged exposure to combat and life-threatening situations.&nbsp; In World War II, our troops were fighting a defined enemy while engaging real objectives &#8212; with sufficient downtime between engagements.&nbsp; Most of the troops to see combat were infantry soldiers, fighting on a distinct front, not the ones &quot;in the rear with the gear&quot;.&nbsp; With a real threat to the sovereignty and way of life, soldiers of this era were less affected by the trauma of war.
+  10&#8211;15 years, the public will see a sharp rise in veterans suffering from <abbr title="Post-Traumatic Stress Disorder">PTSD</abbr> &#8212;to the point of epidemic proportions.&nbsp; You see, never before in war, have our troops been subjected to such prolonged exposure to combat and life-threatening situations.&nbsp; In World War II, our troops were fighting a defined enemy while engaging real objectives &#8212; with sufficient downtime between engagements.&nbsp; Most of the troops to see combat were infantry soldiers, fighting on a distinct front, not the ones &quot;in the rear with the gear&quot;.&nbsp; With a real threat to the sovereignty and way of life, soldiers of this era were less affected by the trauma of war.
 </p>
 <p>
   The significant political interference of the Vietnam War, generated little to no tangible objectives for our soldiers, solidifying and branding their levels